cirept/QA_Toolbox/docs/HowToUpdate.md

 **Look at it as a learning experience!**  **You are learning how to refactor your code!**

 > Learning how to do things differently, sometimes more efficiently, is the name of the game here.  **Efficient** *almost always* **= speed**.

+## Publishing Your Release

+You have gotten this far, **Congratulations!**  Once you have successfully merged your branch, in order for everyone to recieve the udpates you made we need to publish your pre-release.

+1. Open your final pre-release.
+    > This is the same version you submitted with your pull request

+Here is a Checklist of the actions that should be performed before updating your pre-release to public release.

+[ ] Update the meta.js file

+    - `@name` - update the version number
+    - `@version` - update the version number
+    - `@required` - update the URL for the toolBox.js file to the RELEASE VERSION you will use on your public release.

+    ```javascript
+    ie. hello world
+    ```